 It would be fair to say that we, as a population, consume more sugar today than we ever have before.
 The changes in our food culture have left many relying on the cheap and easy ultra-processed foods available in supermarkets, with a resulting spike in consumption of many forms of sugar.

 The quantity of added, ‘hidden’, sugar found in savory foods like bread and diet products, combined with the sometimes-large amounts of natural sugars in items like fruit, can result in a much higher daily intake of sugar than many realize.
-As we contemplate the growing health epidemics of obesity and diabetes, not to mention gut dysbiosis and Candida, it is more important than ever to reduce your sugar intake.
+This is particularly relevant as we contemplate the growing health epidemics of obesity and diabetes, not to mention gut dysbiosis and Candida.

 Today, I’m going to share an interesting and unusual method that one Canadian has used to quit added sugars.
 There is evidence to suggest that doing this can dramatically improve your health in less than 10 days.